spineo/RGButterflyDocs/README.md

 ![All Portrait and Landscape](images/All_Port_and_LandView.jpg)

-The _Keywords Listing_ (first screenshot below) allows users to search for keywords and associated references and/or mixes.
-The _Subjective Colors_ listing (second screenshot) exposes colors organized by group.
+The _Keywords Listing_ (first two screenshots below) allows users to search for keywords and associated references and/or mixes.
+The _Subjective Colors_ listing (third screenshot) exposes colors organized by group.
 In this view, the elements of one or more groups can be exposed by clicking on the corresponding collapse/uncollapse up/down arrow widget (as shown below) or, alternatively, all groups can be collapsed/uncollapsed clicking on the top arrow widget on the Navigation Toolbar.

 ![Keyw and Subj Views](images/Keyw_and_SubjViews.jpg)